 Hailey is currently training Level 10/ELITE at Orlando Metro Gymnastics in Orlando, Florida.
 She trains under Head Coach Jeff Wood and Christi Mitchell.
 In 2017, during her first season as a Level 10 Gymnast, she ended the year 1st AA at the Florida State Meet, earning 1st on beam and floor.
 While completing her first season as a Level 10, Hailey continued working towards her goal of becoming an elite gymnast.
-Most recently in 2017, Hailey qualified for the HOPES Classic and the HOPES Championship in Chicago where she earned bronze on beam!
+In 2017, Hailey qualified for the HOPES Classic and the HOPES Championship in Chicago where she earned bronze on beam!
 During the 2018 season, Hailey was 2nd AA (37.500) at the Level 10 FL State Championships, placing 1st on beam (9.500) and floor (9.575).
 She also qualified for JO Nationals with a 3rd AA score of 37.450.
 Hailey finished out the JO Season at the National Championships in Cincinnati with a 9th AA Score of 37.650.
 She also earned a silver medal on beam (9.675).
 It was a great first experience at JO Nationals!
 Hailey has been an honor roll student throughout middle school and into high school.
 Hailey has verbally committed to Auburn University on an athletic scholarship, class of 2022.